Saving A Few Minutes Of Travel Time Could Cause A D.C. Car Crash

-The harsh reality is many drivers look at speed limit signs and view them as mere suggestions, and not legal warnings that have real consequences when ignored.
-As a result too many preventable car accidents in Washington, D.C., happen when drivers choose to drive faster than they ought.
+The harsh reality is many drivers look at speed limit signs and view them as mere suggestions, not legal warnings that have real consequences when ignored.
+As a result, too many preventable car accidents in Washington, D.C., happen when drivers choose to drive faster than they ought.

 - Most speeding offenses tend to occur in areas with speed limits of 50 mph or less.

 - Drivers who speed are statistically less likely to wear seat belts.

 - Older drivers tend to speed less frequently than younger drivers.